theo-armour/agenda/3-0-entities/sensay/1-digital-immorality.md

 ## Legacy Replicas

-* from will amd trusts and other legal documents
+* From will amd trusts and other legal documents

 ## LinkedIn Replicas